whitead/molbloom/README.md

 # molbloom

 Can I buy this molecule?
-Returns results in about 500 ns and consumes about 2 GB of memory.
+Returns results in about 500 ns and consumes about 100MB of RAM (or 2 GB if using all ZINC20).

 ```py